California Wrongful Death Law – Top Things You Should Know

-The law governing wrongful death in the State of California is outlined in the Code of Civil Procedure 377.60.
-Wrongful death law provides specific information on who has standing to file wrongful death claims and the types of damages or compensation that may be claimed.
+The law governing wrongful death in the State of California is set forth in the California Code of Civil Procedure section 377.60.
+Wrongful death law provides specific information on who has standing to file a wrongful death claim and the types of damages or compensation that may be claimed.

 Who is liable and who can sue according to California Wrongful Death Law?

 Wrongful death law may vary from state to state regarding who is allowed to file this type of lawsuit.
-In California, the deceased’s surviving spouse, domestic partner, children, or other minor children who depended on the deceased for half or more of their financial support can sue for wrongful death.
-If the decedent’s spouse or children are also deceased, grandchildren can also file a claim and anyone else who under California intestate succession laws would be entitled to the decedent’s property, such as surviving siblings or parents.
+In California, the deceased’s surviving spouse, domestic partner, children, or other minor children who resided with the decedent for the last six months and depended on the decedent for half or more of their financial support, and the decedent’s parents if the decedent helped to financially support them can sue for wrongful death.
+If the decedent’s spouse and children are also deceased, other close relatives who under California intestate succession laws would be entitled to the decedent’s property may be able to sue, such as surviving siblings or parents.

-Wrongful acts can arise out of many circumstances, such as medical malpractice or car accidents.
-No matter the circumstance, to determine the liability of the party, the wrongful death law requires that the plaintiff prove that the defendant (more likely than not) caused the wrongful death by negligence or intentional harm and that as a result, surviving family members are suffering monetary losses.
+A wrongful death claim can be brought by the proper claimants, within the proper time period, for the death of a person caused by the wrongful act or neglect of another.
+Wrongful acts can arise out of many circumstances, such as medical malpractice, car accidents, or civil rights violations.
+No matter the circumstance, to determine the liability of the party, the wrongful death law requires that the plaintiff prove that the defendant (more likely than not) caused the wrongful death by negligence, intentional conduct, or other wrongdoing, and that as a result, certain surviving family members are suffering monetary and non-monetary losses.

 What damages can be recovered?